kleinee/jns/README.md

     apt-get install -Y dvipng

 ## Note
 By installing TeX from the jessie repository it comes with it's own Python installation.
 It would be nicer to install TeX in such a way that it uses Python 3.4.3 as installed here.
-Please drop me a line if you know wheter this is possible.
+Please drop me a line if you know whether this is possible.

 ## Readline
 When you start IPython right after the installation you get the following warning: